How to get through-Pregnancy, Parenting and a Pandemic•

 It doesn't have too be fancy and this means different things to different people.

-A mani pedi?
+Give yourself a mani pedi while alone in a room?
 A bath?
-A new necklace?
-A massage?
 A new top?
+A clean pair of leggings?
+A meal delivered?
 Treat yourself as you want others to treat you.
 Model exception self care for your child.
 We see mothers all the time who struggle with this, but the truth is how do we expect our children to learn self care if we don't know how to model it?
 Hmmm.

-Use these 9 months to get to know what little things you can do for you.
+Use pregnancy, parenting and yes, even a pandemic to get to know what little things you can do for you.
 Expecting someone else to do it all for you?
 That’s not going to be helpful.
 (Refer back to number 1 above.
 We promise, expecting anyone else to take care of you can end not well.
 Doesn't mean you can't hope that they do or ask them to-number 5.)

 8. Dress for success.

-You are making a human being!
-Your body is, let's just say it, f*ing amazing!!
+You are making or have birthed a human being!
+Your body is, let's just say it, amazing!!
+Show it some love and respect!

 9. You can get through anything - when you know it will end.

+If this is not your first baby, you have experience and you can reference it.
+If this is your first baby, this will all end.
 The first trimester?
 It ends.
 The third trimester?
 It ends.
 Labor?
 It ends.
 Baby’s first 3 months?
 They end.
 Teething?
 It ends.
 Potty training?
 You get the point here.
+The pandemic - it will end too.

-Pregnancy is a perfect opportunity to start practicing taking care of yourself as a mother-because, you are a mother and your baby’s mama deserves the best!!
+Pregnancy , pandemics-odd though this may sound, these are a perfect opportunity to start practicing taking care of yourself You are a mother and your baby’s mama deserves the best!